FinnLeWeirdo/biomemakeover.github.io/features/world.md

 Water lilies are flowered versions of the vanilla lily pads.
 They can be crafted into magenta dye.

 ## Swamp Flowers
-Orange marigold and White swamp azalea flowers generate in the swamp biome.
+Orange marigold and White buttonbush flowers generate in the swamp biome.
 They act as any other two tall flower.

 ## Sunken Ruins
 These partially submerged structures generate in swamp biomes.
 Various loot can be found in these buildings, but beware, there are witches about.